 - Cover Version: Of the Goldfinger movie theme, and Sly and the Family Stone's "Thank You (Falettinme Be Mice Elf Agin)".

 - Deadpan Snarker: Devoto's mostly impassive and goggle-eyed pose doesn't break when he delivers faintly surreal ironies in a flat monotone.

 - The Eeyore: Appears to be Devoto's nature, although he may be smiling — or at least laughing — behind that facade of disdain.
 With lines like "By force of habit, I am an insect/I have to confess I'm proud as hell of that fact", he's certainly aware of how he looks.

-- Epic Instrumental Opener: "The Thin Air", opening side 2 of Secondhand Daylight.
-The effect is spoiled on the CD version, as CDs don't have separate side 2s.
+- Epic Instrumental Opener: "The Thin Air", opening the second side of Secondhand Daylight.
+The effect is spoiled on the CD version, as CDs don't have separate sides.